alfred-kc-tang/k-medoids-k-means-image-compression/README.md

 ## Goal

 This project aims at utilizing the k-medoids and k-means clustering algorithms to compress images, so that the size of the images can be reduced without reducing their quality significantly.
-By doing so, comparison between the two algorithms will also be done.
+The two algorithms are written using only NumPy and SciPy without importing a machine learning library, such as scikit-learn.
+Comparison on the quality of the compressed images between the two algorithms will then be drawn.

 ## Methodology